catf62/catriona_ford_PDA/catriona_ford_PDA/PDA_Static_and_Dynamic_Task_A/testing_task_1.md

 def self.cards_total(cards)
   total
+# total above should be set to zero - total = 0
   for card in cards
     total += card.value
-    return "You have a total of" + total end end
+    return "You have a total of" + total
+# line above would be better with string interpolation e.g. "You have a total of {#total}", at the moment it will return something like ~You have a total of10~
+  end
+end